 - A sore throat that does not go away

-- A sore spot (ulcer) on the tongue that does not go away
+- A sore spot (ulcer) or lump on the tongue that does not go away

 - Pain when swallowing